liferay-design/liferay.design/src/markdown/lexicon-1/patterns/forms/text-input.md

 ---
 title: "Text input"
-description: "A textfield is the most basic pattern for introducing text for a conversation between human and machine."
+description: " description of the different text input types, including usage and validation states."
 layout: "guide"
 order: 45
 ---

 ## Text field

-{$page.description}
+A textfield is the most basic pattern for introducing text for a conversation between human and machine.

 ### States